Life Is Wonderful for the Resurrected

 But, these people, they have died.

-But, do you really have to leave the house in order to visit a graveyard?
-Is it not enough for night’s gloom to envelop you and extinguish the sounds of day?
+But, do you really need to leave the house in order to visit a graveyard?
+Is it not enough for the night’s gloom to envelop you and extinguish the sounds of the day?

 How many gravestones, rich and lavish!
 How many mute, nameless graves!

 But, do you really need the night to visit a graveyard?
-Is the day not enough for this—that restless, noisy day, with enough evils of its own?
+Is the day not enough—that restless, noisy day, with enough evils of its own?

 Take a look into your own soul, and, whether it be day or night, there you will find a graveyard.
 Small, greedy, it has consumed so much.
 And you will hear a soft, sad whisper—the reflection of those old heavy wails, when the dead one who was lowered into a grave was very dear to you, whom you had no time to fall out of love with, nor forget; and you will see gravestones, and inscriptions, half washed away by tears, and quiet, mute little graves—small, sinister little bumps under which that which once lived lies hidden, even though you did not know its life nor notice its death.
 But, maybe, it was the very best thing in your soul…